open-toast/extract-looker-metadata/README.md

 ```

 * Fill out either the looker.ini or store your Looker credentials as environment variables
-* Ensure you have credentials that can access your S3 bucket
+* Ensure you have credentials that write to  your S3 bucket
-* Store both the creds and the bucket name as an environmental variable
+* Store the bucket name as an environmental variable
-* You can also pass your AWS credentials on the command line instead of using enviromental variables
+* You can also pass your AWS credentials on the command line instead of using environment variables

 You can use the function directly: